Best Real Estate Crowdfunding Platforms to Diversify Your Portfolio

 Rather than pooled REIT funds or loans, Arrived buys single-family rentals, and sells fractional shares in them.

 You can buy fractional ownership in a rental property for as little as $100.
-That’s pretty spectacular for buying into an individual property, and beaten only by Ark7 and Lofty (more on them momentarily).
+That’s pretty spectacular for buying into an individual property, and beaten only by Ark7 and Lofty (more on them shortly).

 Investors earn both rental cash flow and property appreciation.
 Arrived pays out rental cash flow quarterly to all investors, proportionate to their ownership percentage.
 And when they sell the property, typically after five to seven years, the profits get split proportionally among all investors.
 For each property, they show a city-level average of both historic appreciation and annual cash flow, to provide a sense for expected returns on each.